phytec/python-phycam-margin-analysis/README.rst

 of a specific coaxial connection between phyCAM-L and VZ-018 module.

-The prerequisites and dependencies for the use of this tool are a Python3-capable image and the SMBUS library.
+The prerequisites and dependencies for the use of this tool are a Python3-capable Linux image and the SMBUS library.

 SETUP
 #####
-Connect the VZ-018 module to the i.MX 8M Plus board via phyCam-M interface.
+Connect the VZ-018 module to the PHYTEC board via phyCam-M interface.
-Connect the coxial cable to be tested to port 0 of the VZ-018 module.
+Connect the coaxial cable to be tested to a port of the VZ-018 module.
-Attach the coxial cable end to phyCam-L module.
+Attach the coaxial cable end to phyCam-L module.
 Reset the VZ-018 module.